Building my Website!

 awk '{sum+=$1} END {print sum}'

-anyways, since i use nix as my build system, i can easily cross-compile to aarch64 and x86_64:
+Anyways, since I use nix as my build system, I can easily cross-compile to aarch64:

 {